 - The receive VFO frequency is always displayed, to 10Hz resolution, at the top left.
 This may be VFO A or VFO B. In CW mode the nominally 700Hz CW offset is automatically applied.
 Ordinarily in CW mode, the displayed frequency is also used for transmission. - Tuning rate cursor: the underline appears under the digit which is currently tuned by the rotary encoder.
-In this example, the tuning rate is 100Hz per click, because the cursor is under the 100Hz digit. - Practice mode: when in CW practice mode (actual transmitting disabled), a 'P' is displayed to the right of the frequency on the top row.
-If the practice mode was caused automatically as a self-protection, by plugging in the GPS, a 'G' is displayed.
-During saved message transmissions, this character is set to 'M' and in ordinary operation, it is blank.
-'B' is displayed if band limits are enabled and the transmit frequency would be out of band. - Mode indicator: this single character indicates the current operating mode of the tranceiver; in the example in this photograph it is "CW". - S-meter: these 3 characters are configurable and display the S-meter/SWR/Power meter. - Battery voltage: a battery icon appears to indicate the battery voltage in 7 user-definable steps: from full to empty and 5 steps in between.
-It may also be shown or hidden. - Transmit VFO: in SPLIT mode, the transmit VFO is displayed on the bottom row of the display. - RIT (Receiver Incremental Tuning): when not in SPLIT mode, and when the RIT is non-zero, the RIT value is displayed in the bottom left (where the photo shows the VFO B frequency).
-When RIT is non-zero, and when not in SPLIT mode, the reception frequency is
+In this example, the tuning rate is 100Hz per click, because the cursor is under the 100Hz digit. - Transceiver status: - Blank: normal transceiver operation - P: When in CW practice mode (actual transmitting disabled), a 'P' is displayed to the right of the frequency on the top row. - G: If the practice mode was caused automatically as a self-protection, by plugging in the GPS into a QMX (paddle port), a 'G' is displayed. - 'M' During saved message transmissions, this character is set to 'M' - 'B' Band limits are enabled and the transmit frequency would be out of band. - 'S' SWR protection has been applied to protect the transmitter against a high SWR condition.
+This is configurable (enabled and threshold) in the "Protection" menu.
+You can clear the SWR protection by entering and leaving the main menu, or by cycling the power. - Mode indicator: this single character indicates the current operating mode of the tranceiver; in the example in this photograph it is "CW". - S-meter: these 3 characters are configurable and display the S-meter/AGC/SWR/Power meter.

-- the transmit VFO frequency (which may be VFO A or B) plus the RIT (which may be a negative offset). - Decoded CW: The remaining space on the bottom row is used for displaying the decoded CW text.
+- Battery voltage: a battery icon appears to indicate the battery voltage in 7 user-definable steps: from full to empty and 5 steps in between.
+It may also be shown or hidden.
+It can also configurably be shown as a voltage to 0.1V resolution. - Transmit VFO: in SPLIT mode, the transmit VFO is displayed on the bottom row of the display. - RIT (Receiver Incremental Tuning): when not in SPLIT mode, and when the RIT is non-zero, the RIT value is displayed in the bottom left (where the photo shows the VFO B frequency).
+When RIT is non-zero, and when not in SPLIT mode, the reception frequency is the transmit VFO frequency (which may be VFO A or B) plus the RIT (which may be a negative offset). - Decoded CW: The remaining space on the bottom row is used for displaying the decoded CW text.
 When RIT is zero, and you are not operating SPLIT or displaying the realtime clock, the whole 16 characters of the bottom row are used for the CW decoder display.
 When adjusting RIT or keyer speed, only the right section of the screen is used for decoded CW.
 The CW decoder may be disabled in the Decoder configuration menu. - Real time clock: This can be enabled or disabled, and if enabled, is shown at the bottom right in HH:MM format; it can be set manually or via GPS serial data stream parsing (UT).